madhuramkulshrestha123/Capstone/README.md

-# Capstone Project - Job Portal Application
+# Capstone Project - Unskilled Labour Job Portal Application

 This is a full-stack Job Portal application with user authentication, job card applications, and admin management.